The Big 3 Diagrams: System Landscape, Data Model, Role Hierarchy

 - Label every connection with the integration type (REST API, SOAP, ETL, Platform Events, Change Data Capture)

-- Always show an explicit integration/middleware layer (MuleSoft, ESB, or equivalent) between Salesforce and external systems — do NOT draw direct point-to-point arrows without middleware
+- Always show an explicit integration/middleware layer (MuleSoft, ESB, or equivalent) between Salesforce and external systems.
+Do NOT draw direct point-to-point arrows without middleware

 Integration layer is non-negotiable